 As you can see, the skills required of a human resources professional are numerous and diverse, those aspiring to work in this area should acquire them and be committed to continuous professional development.

-Types of job roles in human resources
+Types of job titles in human resources

 The roles and functions of an HR department vary depending on the organisation, its size and needs.
 According to a study, 41% of small business owners choose to do this work themselves.
 In contrast, SMEs may only have one person doing this job and who performs a wide range of tasks, whereas big companies normally have a large department where each member performs a specific and highly specialised role.